garden-io/garden/docs/misc/faq.md

 name: api
 type: kubernetes
 spec:
-  files: [./manifests/*] # <--- The Deploy action source path is still the ./api directory and specify the manifests with relative to it
+  manifestFiles: [./manifests/*] # <--- The Deploy action source path is still the ./api directory and specify the manifests with relative to it
 ```

 Alternatively you can hoist the `garden.yml` for the `api` to the root of the project and e.g. call it `api.garden.yml`.
 In that case your config will look like this: